 More likely to flake than waterproof mascara.

 Prone to shorter wear time, which could lead it to transfer to the skin around the eyes.

-To apply: Waterproof mascara is applied just like any other formula, starting at the lash base and working your way to the tips.
+Waterproof mascara is applied just like any other formula, starting at the lash base and working your way to the tips.
 However, because it is so difficult to remove when it’s dry, it’s best to apply it using slow, sweeping motions to prevent clumps from forming.

-To remove: Removing waterproof mascara is a bit of a different story, because it doesn’t come off easily with water or basic cleansers the way regular mascara does.
+Removing waterproof mascara is a bit of a different story, because it doesn’t come off easily with water or basic cleansers the way regular mascara does.
 Here are a few steps for removing waterproof mascara: